At a Glance

 ✨Tip Number 1

 Familiarise yourself with TACT's organisational values and mission.
-Understanding their approach to supporting vulnerable children will help you align your responses during the interview, showcasing your commitment to their ethos.
+Understanding their approach to supporting vulnerable young people will help you align your responses during the interview, showcasing your commitment to their ethos.

 ✨Tip Number 2

-Highlight any relevant experience you have working with children or in care settings.
-Be prepared to discuss specific examples of how you've engaged with young people, as this will demonstrate your suitability for the role.
+Highlight any relevant experience you have in child-facing settings or working with vulnerable groups.
+Be prepared to discuss specific examples of how you've engaged with children or supported families in similar roles.

 ✨Tip Number 3

-Since the role requires flexibility, be ready to discuss your availability for evenings, weekends, and potential overnight stays.
-Showing that you can accommodate these needs will make you a more attractive candidate.
+Since the role requires flexibility, be ready to demonstrate your availability for evenings, weekends, and bank holidays.
+Mention any previous experiences where you successfully adapted to changing schedules.

 ✨Tip Number 4